sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhUvaikuNThaH/govardhaneshavilAsaH.md

 **Krishna.—**Who is the person here that determines the import of Vedas?

-**Rama.**—****There are here venerable persons like Yagnacharya and others, performers of sacrifices.
+**Rama.**—There are here venerable persons like Yagnacharya and others, performers of sacrifices.

-**Krishna.**—****The Acharyas referred to by you, are they, is it not, who began to slaughter a Pasu (sheep victim ) in a certain sacrifice, only the other day not long ago, mistook the Pasu to be a serpent, abandoned the half-performed sacrifice, and have now commenced and are engaged in another sacrifice (yaga).
+**Krishna.**—The Acharyas referred to by you, are they, is it not, who began to slaughter a Pasu (sheep victim ) in a certain sacrifice, only the other day not long ago, mistook the Pasu to be a serpent, abandoned the half-performed sacrifice, and have now commenced and are engaged in another sacrifice (yaga).
 Question a Vedantin among them if Indra is the prime hero of the Vedas.